Cholar Dal

 Cholar dal can be served for breakfast, lunch, or dinner, along with luchi (Bengali poori), kochuri, porotta, or polao.

-Healthy, easy to make, light on the stomach, and super delicious, this lentil dish has perfectly balanced sweet and savory flavors and is unique from other dal recipes.
+Easy to make, light on the stomach, and super delicious, this lentil dish has perfectly balanced sweet and savory flavors and is unique from other dal recipes.

-You can cook the dal in a traditional stovetop pressure cooker or an instant pot.
+You can cook the dal in a traditional stovetop pressure cooker or an Instant Pot.
 I am sharing both methods in the post below.

-I made this recipe in my 6-quart instant pot (or a 3-liter pressure cooker).
-If you are scaling it, then use a bigger instant pot or pressure cooker.
-The time of cooking will remain the same.
+This vegetarian recipe can be easily doubled or tripled.
+I made it in my 3-quart Instant Pot (or a 3-liter pressure cooker).
+If you are scaling it up, use a larger Instant Pot or pressure cooker.
+The cooking time will remain the same.

 Ingredients